 In order to get rid of carpenter bees, you’ll have to call a pest control company.
 After performing a free home inspection, they’ll determine the best course of action.

-One option is to remediate the structure the carpenter bees are going into.
+One option is to remediate the structure that the carpenter bees are going into.
 This can be done by replacing materials with something the bees can’t drill into, or painting and staining the wood—carpenter bees typically stay away from treated wood.

 A common method used by pest control companies is either dusting or spraying chemicals into the holes in your wood or the access points.
 Injecting the treatment will eradicate the bees over time.
 Keep in mind that this won’t be immediate.
 The treatment can kill adult bees, but may not harm any eggs that have already been laid if the treatment isn’t residual.
 The larvae will continue to grow and eventually hatch.
 Your pest control company will likely have to return to treat and monitor over the course of several seasons.